How Real Bugs Taught Chronos More Than Any Dataset

 The test failure directly reveals the cause

 In reality, none of that holds.
+Our analysis found that real debugging requires an average of 3-7 retrieval steps across multiple files, with bugs often located 3-5 hops away from the error location in the dependency graph.
 Bugs in production are distributed.
 They arise from interactions between systems, not violations inside them.
 They are asymmetric.
 Small signals, large causes.
 And they rarely introduce themselves with clarity.

 Our data taught Chronos what a resolution looked like.
 It never taught it how to search for one.